Thoregon/ThoregonWiki/wiki/blockchain_integration.md

             - use a hash from this signature as pepper (or salt) for ALL PoW hashes
             - provide browser plugin for security check

+## Offline Private Side Chain

+- Move and amount to a (new) private side chain
+  - only on one device
+- amount on the side chain can now be used offline
+- receiver references to original on chain tx
+  - adds a withdrawal tx
+- secure a full offline tx with zero knowledge proofs

+--> check with lightning network

 ## Dev

 - https://infura.io/